cbrandao18/QuickSortAnimated/README.md

 [Live Link](https://quick-sort-animated.herokuapp.com/)

 ## Overview
-A visual representation of how quick sort works.
+A visual representation of a recursive quicksort algorithm implementation.
+The implementation being visualized is not the optimal implementation of quicksort as it is not doing in place swapping.

 ## Preview
 ![Quick Sort](./public/assets/quickSortPreview.png)